ProgSoc/FuzzJudge/tfjm/README.md

 ## Static API
-The static API is a simple set of JSON-less, HTML Basic auth based endpoints.
+The static API is a simple set of mostly JSON-less, HTML Basic auth based endpoints.
 For simple clients, this is all you need.

 > Version 0.1.0